ivanpustogarov/torscan/README.md

 Here is an example how to check if two relays are connected.
 This will first download Tor relays information and create onion skins;
 it will save this info in file 'netstate'.
-The we do actual scan be calling ./torscan.py which will use check if Tor relay running at 69.195.146.214:443 is connected with Tor relay running at 78.47.61.94:443.
+Then we do the actual scan by calling './torscan.py' which will check if the relay running at 69.195.146.214:443 is connected with the relay running at 78.47.61.94:443.

 	$ ./getconsensus.py